TYPO3-Documentation/TYPO3CMS-Tutorial-SitePackage/Documentation/TypoScriptConfiguration/Index.rst

 .. note::
    TypoScript constants are only interpreted as such, when they are added to the correct location.
-They need to be added to the file file:`constants.typoscript` or a file or path included from this file.
+They need to be added to the file :file:`constants.typoscript` or a file or path included from this file.

 It is best practise to use them for values that might want to be changed later on like paths, ids of important pages (contact,